 *Note: this post is written specifically for people transitioning from chemically-relaxed hair, but it is still relevant to people transitioning away from heat or color treatments as well

-The term “natural hair” in this context, refers to hair’s original texture.
-Perms and relaxers, or chemical texture softeners are used by many different types of people and across all hair types throughout the world.
+The term “natural hair” in this context, refers to your hair’s original texture.
+Perms and relaxers, or chemical texture softeners, are used by many different types of people and across all hair types throughout the world.
 For the sake of this blog, we’re speaking specifically about the process that many ethnically Black, and those of African descent and ancestry, use to soften or straighten their hair using chemicals.
+However, many Black people also use heat to straighten their hair, which can also cause a lot of damage.

 The Line Of Demarcation

-The point at which new growing hair meets the previously processed hair is called the “line of demarcation”.
+The point at which new curly hair growth meets the previously processed hair is called the “line of demarcation”.
 Simply put, this is the boundary between your original texture and the processed version.
-It sounds simple in theory, grow out your natural hair and then cut off the old processed hair, but unfortunately it just isn’t that simple.
+It sounds simple in theory- grow out your natural hair and then cut off the old processed hair- but unfortunately it just isn’t that simple.

-- Expect to make a significant change in your hair care routine.
-Transitioning means no chemicals, no relaxers, no heat.
+- Transitioning means no chemicals, no relaxers, no heat.
 There is no middle ground here, and you can’t get “occasional” touch-ups or treatments while on this journey.
+You will need to make a significant change to pretty much every aspect of your haircare routine, products, and tools!

 - Research and read up on natural hair.
 The process to find new styles that work for your new texture can be difficult if you aren’t particularly creative.
 Watching tutorials, reading articles, and testing out new products is always great to encourage exploration into getting to know your “new” hair.
-This is why
+The NaturAll blog is a great place to start!

-- Expect to see a clearly defined line that divides your damaged ends from new, natural growth.
-Remember the line of demarcation?
-Don’t forget that it is the weakest point of each of your hair strands, and extremely vulnerable to breakage.
-While it may be a challenge to blend the two textures, make sure above all to be extremely gentle with your hair at that point.
+- Don’t forget that the line of demarcation is the weakest point of each of your hair strands, and vulnerable to breakage.
+As you care for and style your hair, make sure above all to be extremely gentle with your hair at that point.
 Avoid over-manipulation and take care to keep your hair highly moisturized.

 - No matter how careful you are, you should expect to see some breakage.
 Your hair has been permanently damaged by chemicals, and you simply can’t expect it to be as strong now as it will be eventually when it is fully natural.
 You’re not necessarily doing something wrong if you notice some breakage or hair loss- don’t get discouraged, and continue to treat your hair with care!

 - Avoid products with toxic or drying ingredients, which will increase breakage and frizz.
-Here are some ingredients to avoid.
+Here are some ingredients to avoid in hair products.
 Your hair needs its natural oils now more than ever, and sulfates will strip those away, leaving your hair dry and brittle.

-- However, don’t stop washing your hair altogether!
+- Cleanse your hair.
 If you don’t regularly cleanse and clarify your hair, you’ll end up with a lot of product buildup.
-You can use a sulfate-free shampoo like NaturAll Club's all natural Cleansing Avocado Shampoo, whether it’s once a week or every two weeks- just don’t cut it out completely.
+You can use a sulfate-free shampoo like NaturAll Club's all natural Avocado Kiwi Shampoo, whether it’s once a week or every two weeks- just don’t cut it out completely.

-- Keep your hair moisturized- we can’t stress this enough.
-Dryness will cause breakage along that line of demarcation we mentioned.
+- Keep your hair moisturized.
+Dryness will cause breakage along that line of demarcation we mentioned, and in this vulnerable stage, your hair needs all the moisture it can get.
 If you missed them, here are our tips for keeping natural hair moisturized.
+And if those tips aren't working, here are some advanced steps you can take to prevent dry hair.

 - Find a go-to style that you can master and feel confident in.
 We recommend trying twist-outs, braid-outs, or perm rods to help you blend the two textures of your hair until you’re done transitioning.